LIS

 12VAC35-105-800.
 Policies and procedures on behavior interventions and supports.

-A. The provider shall implement written policies and procedures that describe the use of behavior interventions, including seclusion, restraint, and time out.
+A. The provider shall implement written policies and procedures that describe conditions for the use of behavior interventions that comply with the requirements of 12VAC35-115, including seclusion, restraint, and time out.
 The policies and procedures shall:

-3. List and define behavior interventions in the order of their relative degree of intrusiveness or restrictiveness and the conditions under which they may be used in each service for each individual;
+1. List and define behavior interventions in the order of relative degree of intrusiveness or restrictiveness and the conditions under which each intervention may be used in accordance with each individual's ISP;

-4. Protect the safety and well-being of the individual at all times, including during fire and other emergencies;
+2. Protect the safety and well-being of the individual at all times, including during fire and other emergencies; and

-6. Specify the methods for documenting the use of behavior interventions.
+3. Specify the mechanism for monitoring and documenting the use of behavior interventions.

 B. Employees and contractors trained in behavior support interventions shall implement and monitor all behavior interventions.

-D. Individuals receiving services shall not discipline, restrain, seclude, or implement behavior interventions on other individuals receiving services.
+D. No individual receiving services shall discipline, restrain, seclude, or implement behavior interventions on other individuals receiving services.

 E. Injuries resulting from or occurring during the implementation of seclusion or restraint shall be reported to the department as provided in 12VAC35-115-230 C.